lips-hci/stereo_ae400/README.md

   https://developer.nvidia.com/isaac/downloads

-  get latest release, e.g. isaac-sdk-2019.2-30e21124.tar.xz, and save it to folder ~/Downloads
+  for example, you get latest release isaac-sdk-2019.2-30e21124.tar.xz, and save it to folder ~/Downloads

 4. git clone the LIPS stereo_ae400 workspace by the following commands:
 ```